Creating and handling Motion projects

 General information about TwinCAT Motion

-TwinCAT 3 Motion consists of the following three components: NC-I, NC-PTP and CNC.
-It is therefore an assembly of function groups used for the control and regulation of axes or of synchronised axis groups.
-For more information about TwinCAT Motion please see the TwinCAT 3 Motion documentation.
+TwinCAT 3 Motion consists of the following three components: NC I, NC PTP and CNC.
+It is therefore an assembly of function groups used for the control and regulation of axes or of synchronized axis groups.
+Further information about TwinCAT Motion can be found in TwinCAT 3 Motion documentation.

 Creating and handling Motion projects 1: